ChengxuLiu/DDRNet/README.md

 ## Results
-The output results on VidUDC33K testing set can be downloaded from [google drive](https://drive.google.com/drive/folders/1x3rNdB-NuzqwdLlkl516z624t1fPdPOB?usp=sharing).
+The output results on VidUDC33K testing set can be downloaded from [google drive](https://drive.google.com/drive/folders/1x3rNdB-NuzqwdLlkl516z624t1fPdPOB?usp=sharing) and [baidu drive](https://pan.baidu.com/s/1_OEenQuDR-282CbKCHII3w)(4k84).

 ## Citation
 If you find the code and pre-trained models useful for your research, please consider citing our paper. :blush: